quickwit-oss/quickwit/docs/log-management/send-logs/send-docker-logs-syslog.md

 ```

-This snippet makes sure container networking behaves correctly on linux for the collector to export to Quickwit.
+The snippet below ensures container networking behaves correctly on Linux for the collector to export to Quickwit.

 ``` yaml
 networks: